Kyle Polak

-Kyle Polak (born February 6, 1984 in Huntington Beach, California) is a former American soccer player, who is currently working as Goalkeeper coach by Cape Fear SC.
+Kyle Polak (born February 6, 1984) is an American former soccer player, who is currently working as Goalkeeper coach by Cape Fear SC.

 Career

 Polak started his active career in the Wolfpack Soccer Club in Fountain Valley, California.
 He played besides from 1999 to 2003 for the Barons, the Athletic team of the Fountain Valley High School.
 After his graduating signed for his studies by the California State University, Fullerton.

 College

 Polak played two years of college soccer at the California State University, Fullerton before transferring to California State University, Dominguez Hills as a junior.
 Polak holds the record for career wins (44) and career shut outs (24) at Dominguez Hills, and was named Male Athlete of the Year.
 Daktronics Men's Soccer far West 1st Team.
 NSCAA first team All-Region and First Team All-California Collegiate Athletic Association 2006.